Solitai7e/SSCompendium/compendium/compendium.rst

 Why are we being allowed to evacuate?
     Because we want to pass on the human spirit.
 Also because you're interesting.

 Why [do] new souls keep coming here?
-I bet you there have enough measures to prevent others from entering this poorly made System.
+I bet you have enough measures to prevent others from entering this poorly made System.
     Sadly, due to how open Systemspace is, this is not possible.

 How big of a thing is Life's deletion in Systemspace?